tarpn_logo

 6-4.
 Unit ID mode

 When applying power, or reset by mode-switch, the TNC will do the cylon sweep and then will flash the CRC red LED for about 3 seconds, possibly with 1, 2, or 3 other LEDs on solid.
 After 3 seconds all of the LEDs go out.
-This is Unit-ID mode which is a depricated feature (scheduled to be removed in X.22) that makes it possible to set a SERNO in the NinoTNC's FLASH.
+This is Unit-ID mode which is a deprecated feature (scheduled to be removed in X.22) that makes it possible to set a SERNO in the NinoTNC's FLASH.
 Reflashing or re-bootloading will clear this mode.
 There isn't any way to clear this mode without flashing or bootloading.
 The mode will affect only how the NinoTNC responds to the GETSERNO KISS command, the LED display at boot, and the contents of one of the records in the GETALL beacon and response.

 In versions X.08 through X.21, the unit ID feature would be activated by powering up the NinoTNC while the Test-TX was depressed or shorted.